 Logan is often listed as one of the best college towns in America and is a great option for anyone looking for a casual community to complete graduate school.
-Checkout one of our seven graduate psychology programs and take the step to join us today.
+Check out one of our seven psychology PhD and master's programs and take the step to join us today.

 Logan is the hub of Cache Valley, surrounded by nearby towns within a ten minute commute of the university.
 Our vibrant and growing community is the center of many small towns and the heart of northern Utah.
 The cost of living in Logan is lower than other cities of similar size and stature.
 A unique perk to living in Logan is free public transportation.
 The Cache Valley Transit offers zero-fare bus service across the valley and has a stop directly in front of the Psychology Department’s building at USU.